wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-automation-with-chef.md

 > [AZURE.NOTE] Through the the command line, I'm also automating my endpoint network filter rules by using the -tcp-endpoints parameter.
 I've opened up ports 80 and 3389 to provide access to my web page and RDP session.

-Once you run the command, go to the Azure Management Portal and you will see your machine begin to provision.
+Once you run the command, go to the Azure portal and you will see your machine begin to provision.

 ![][13]